CrunchyData/pg_featureserv/hugo/content/usage/ui.md

 The path `/collections.html` shows a list of the feature collections exposed by the service.

-## Show Feature Collection metadata
+## Show Feature Collection Metadata

 The path  `/collections/{collid}.html` shows metadata about the specified feature collection.